Kolbein/MunicipalityMapHighlighting/README.md

 node index.js
 ```

 `kommuner-to-keep.csv` is just a list of municipality names - each name on a separate line.
-Don't include "kommune" in the names.

 `Kommuner-S.geojson` can be found here: https://github.com/robhop/fylker-og-kommuner/blob/main/Kommuner-S.geojson